cose-wg/HPKE/draft-ietf-cose-hpke.md

 This section defines the Recipient_structure, which is used in place of COSE_KDF_Context for COSE-HPKE recipients.
-It MUST be used for COSE-HPKE recipients, as it provides integrity protection for recipient-protected headers.
+It MUST be used for COSE-HPKE recipients, as it provides integrity protection for recipient-protected header parameters.

 The Recipient_structure is modeled after the Enc_structure defined in {{RFC9052}}, but is specific to COSE_recipient structures and MUST NOT be used with COSE_Encrypt.